Dubarry of Ireland: History

 In November 2004, Dubarry ceased its manufacturing facility in Ballinasloe, transferring operations to Portugal where it has contract manufacturing partners.
 Dubarry justified its decision to relocate its entire production line to Portugal on high labour costs in Ireland.
 The company headquarters, however, as well as its product development, marketing and distribution departments, remain in Ballinasloe.

 Products

 Sailing boots

-Dubarry developed the first ever GORE-TEX® lined, waterproof, fully breathable yachting boot called Shamrock.
+Dubarry developed a waterproof, fully breathable yachting boot called Shamrock.
 The current flagship offshore sailing boot, Crosshaven, was developed in consultation with the Volvo Ocean Race Irish entrant, Green Dragon, during 2008/09 round the world race.

 Country boots

 Dubarry’s signature boot is the Galway boot which is popular and commonly worn by equestrian and other outdoor enthusiasts.
-The entire country boot range consists of GORE-TEX® lined leather boots.
+The entire country boot range consists of leather boots.

 Clothing

 Dubarry launched their first clothing range in 2008 and it now includes waterproof and breathable GORE-TEX® jackets, Primaloft filled gilets, tweeds and leather accessories.